jepstein-eagle/adaptable/packages/adaptable/readme/functions/reminder-function.md

 A Reminder is an Alert that runs according to a Schedule.
 So, unlike Alerts, it is not trigged by a data (or other) changes, but according to a date schedule set by you.

-Tip
-The Schedule can be either a one-off date, or it can be a Recurring event (e.g. every Monday at 8am, or every day at 17:00).
+> The Schedule can be either a one-off date, or it can be a Recurring event (e.g. every Monday at 8am, or every day at 17:00).

-Note
-AdapTable publishes an event each time an alert is fired and this will include if it was triggered by a Reminder.
+AdapTable fires an event each time an alert is triggered and this will include if it was triggered by a Reminder.

 ## UI Elements
 To Do